 - Dr Mark Nicholls is a senior intensive care physician at St Vincent's Hospital, Darlinghurst and a senior lecturer at both the University of New South Wales and the University of Notre Dame, Sydney.
 Dr Nicholls has a particular interest in the intensive care management of trauma, mechanical assist devices and transplantation.
 Dr Nicholls provides expertise in the fields of intensive care and respiratory disease.

 - Mr Adam Phillips is an accredited pharmacist with a broad therapeutics background and active interests in adverse drug reaction reporting and patient safety in primary care.
 Mr Phillips provides expertise in the field of clinical pharmacy.

 - Dr Gopala Rangan is a senior staff specialist in nephrology at Westmead Hospital, NSW, and a senior lecturer in medicine at the University of Sydney.
 Dr Rangan has extensive research and teaching experience, and over 20 years clinical experience in clinical medicine in public teaching hospitals.
-Dr Rangan provides expertise in the field of general medicine (nephrology).
+Dr Rangan provides expertise in the field of renal disease.